barbazul/1kfa/mod_guide_player.md

 List?
 You decide.

 The rules give you a way to have scrappy adventurers begin with magic items.
-These artifacts have 3 charges, and are rechargable during Rest.
+These artifacts have 3 charges, and are rechargeable during Rest.
 Your character can eventually build themselves up in power to a point where they can cast magic spells without needing the items.